wentingfr/java-projects/README.md

 # test
-This is a file just for testing.
+This is a project just for testing.